INNOVATIONAL-ARTIFICIAL-INTELLIGENCE/IAI/IAI.Manifesto.md

   1. Cooperation between Strong and Weak:
      -----------------------------------
           We envision IAI as a community where the strong and the weak work together towards sustainable development.

-          1st Principle is that: As members of the IAI community we do not break with anyone.
+          1st Principle is that as members of the IAI community we do not break with anyone.

           The Powerful Can Offer Their Media and Knowledge to Lead a New Era of Value Leadership that will upgrade their role through their contribution to society.
           The weak will gain access to better living conditions and opportunities for Children and Work, without revolts, but through creative and constructive actions that will give them Value.

-  2. Sustainable Development and New Incentives:
+  3. Sustainable Development and New Incentives:
      ------------------------------------------
         ◦   With IAI we want to create new incentives that are not based solely on money.
           Instead, Social Value, Innovation and Humanitarian Contribution will be the new means of reward.
             IAI technology can create new markets,
           to open up wealth resources based on prosperity and not just economic strength.

-   3. Participation and Inclusion for All:
+   4. Participation and Inclusion for All:
       -----------------------------------
         ◦   We want the future of IAI to belong to everyone.
 In the IAI community, we recognize that every person's opinion – from doctorates, experts, experts to ordinary people, citizens and children –